Hillsborough disaster: Independent Police Complaints Commission investigation

 Following the inquests verdicts, South Yorkshire police announced it would refer the actions of its officers to the Independent Police Complaints Commission (IPCC).
 West Yorkshire Police announced it would refer its Chief Constable, Norman Bettison, to the IPCC in mid-September.
 Bettison had been one of a number of police officers who were accused by the Hillsborough Independent Panel of manipulating evidence.
 In early October, Bettison announced his retirement, becoming the first senior figure to step down since publication of the panel's report.

 The IPCC announced on 12 October 2012 that it would investigate the failure of the police to declare a major incident, failure to close the tunnel to the stands which led to overcrowded pens despite evidence it had been closed in such circumstances in the past; changes made to the statements of police officers; actions which misled Parliament and the media; shortcomings of previous investigations; and the role played by Norman Bettison.

 By 22 October 2012, the names of at least 1,444 serving and former police officers had been referred to the IPCC investigation.
 In its announcement, the IPCC praised the tenacity of the Hillsborough families' campaign for truth and justice.
 On 16 October 2012, the Attorney General announced in Parliament he had applied to have the original inquests' verdicts quashed, arguing it proceeded on a false basis and evidence now to hand required this exceptional step.

 On 12 July 2013, it was reported that the IPCC had found that in addition to the now 164 police statements known to have been altered, a further 55 police officers had changed their statements.
 Deborah Glass, deputy chair of the IPCC said, "We know the people who have contacted us are the tip of the iceberg."
 That was after the IPCC's Hillsborough Contact team had received 230 pieces of correspondence since October 2012.

 The IPCC is also investigating the actions of West Midlands Police, who in 1989 had been tasked with investigating South Yorkshire Police's conduct for both the original inquests and also the Taylor independent inquiry.

+A 2016 independent inquiry later ruled that the fans were "unlawfully killed", saying the deadly crush was caused by police errors in opening an exit gate before kickoff.
+In 2023, South Yorkshire Police admitted that their policing of the game had gone "catastrophically wrong".

 In April 2016, the Crown Prosecution Service announced that it would consider bringing charges against both individuals and corporate bodies once the criminal investigation by the Independent Police Complaints Commission – Operation Resolve – had been completed.

+Hillsborough remains Europe’s biggest sporting disaster and the UK’s biggest police cover-up.
+After a settlement was reached between the police force and the victim's families, an attorney for the victims families said, "We trust that this settlement will put an end to any fresh attempts to rewrite the record and wrongly claim that there was no cover-up."